asyncapi/spec-json-schemas/README.md

 Where `x.x.x` is the new version you want to create.

+## 1a Manual

 The manual process of creating a new version is to:
 1. Duplicate the latest version (`y.y.y`) under definitions (so we have the correct base to make changes from).
-2. Rename the folder to the new version (`x.x.x`).
+1. Rename the folder to the new version (`x.x.x`).
-3. Search and replace in the new duplicated folder for `y.y.y` and replace it with `x.x.x`.
+1. Search and replace in the new duplicated folder for `y.y.y` and replace it with `x.x.x`.

+## 2 Further steps

-4. Edit the [index.js](./index.js) file adding a new line with the new version.
+1. Edit the [index.js](./index.js) file adding a new line with the new version.
 I.e.:
    ```js
    '2.6.0': require('./schemas/2.6.0.json'),
    '2.6.0-without-$id': require('./schemas/2.6.0-without-$id.json'),
    ```
-5. Edit the [index.d.ts](./index.d.ts) file adding a new line with the types for the new version.
+1. Edit the [index.d.ts](./index.d.ts) file adding a new line with the types for the new version.
 I.e.:
    ```js
    '2.6.0': JSONSchema7;
    '2.6.0-without-$id': JSONSchema7;
    ```
-6. Edit the [schemas/all.schema-store.json](./schemas/all.schema-store.json) file adding a new entry under the `oneOf` keyword with the new version.
+1. Edit the [schemas/all.schema-store.json](./schemas/all.schema-store.json) file adding a new entry under the `oneOf` keyword with the new version.
 Remember about adding `-without-$id` suffix which points to alternative generated schema without $ids.
 I.e.:

     ```json
     {